Ian Lougher: Manx Grand Prix

-The first race in the Isle of Man for Ian Lougher was the 1983 Manx Grand Prix in the Newcomers 350cc Junior Race.
-This Newcomers Race is now seen as a classic Manx Grand Prix race which was won by Robert Dunlop from Steve Hislop in 2nd place and Ian Lougher in 3rd place at an average race speed of 100.62 mph.
+The first race in the Isle of Man for Lougher was the 1983 Manx Grand Prix in the Newcomers 350cc Junior Race.
+This Newcomers Race is now seen as a classic Manx Grand Prix race which was won by Robert Dunlop from Steve Hislop in second place and Lougher in third place at an average race speed of 100.62 mph.